-Choosing the Right Approach: Cross-Platform vs Native App Development for Start ups
+Selecting the Most Apt Strategy: Cross-Platform vs Native App Development for Start-ups

-On one hand, cross-platform frameworks like Flutter, React Native, and Xamarin promise faster development and lower costs.
-On the other hand, native development (using Swift for iOS or Kotlin/Java for Android) offers the highest performance and user experience.
+On one side, cross-platform tools such as Flutter, React Native, and Xamarin offer quicker development at cheaper prices.
+On the other side, native development (Swift for iOS or Kolten/Java for Android) delivers the best performance and user experience.

 In this article, we’ll break down the differences, benefits, drawbacks, and real-world use cases.
 By the end, you’ll have a clear roadmap for choosing the best strategy for your start up.